andrewscouten/CrisisOfCrowns/obsidian/(3) Sessions/(2) Season 2/Session 56.md

 ---
 [[Chrom]] was not always historically used with the best intentions...
 A grey, black, and gold sword...
 The sword does not ping as evil or unholy, but holy instead...
 In history there are two tales of a black sword:
 - A great mortal king who used the idea of "I was chosen" as a game of power in a region far from [[Ethemore]]...
 A high king of [[Northundrea]]...
-First and last time the land was fully conqured
+First and last time the land was fully conquered
 - True giant of a man, literal half-giant, used it to greatly harm and drive off a giant black dragon who was harming his kin.
 The myths end with a dragon who is named [[Mygath]] who was named...
 A dragon who might have lost an eye

 ---